ytiurin/hyphen/README.md

 - **minWordLength**

   A `Number` sets the minimum length of the word, intended for hyphenation.
-This value can't be less than `5` (for the performance consideration).
 Default value is `5`.

 ## Import available languages